Navratri is here and definitely, it’s the time to celebrate. Yes, this auspicious festival of 9 days is one of India’s most loved festivals.

 2. Drink a lot of water to keep yourself away from dehydration.
 In addition, water can make your skin retain that glow and also, help your body retain the energy.

 3. Eating food options such as sabudana give energy while fasting.

 4. Drink Green tea, coconut water for energy: The antioxidants in green tea supply energy by burning the fat cells.

 5. Eat Papad with rock salt.
 This snack free from regular salt can be a perfect snack while you fast for 9 days.

 Healthy Foods To Be Included Into Your Navratri Diet

-As a quick review, we would like mention Truweight’s simplified list of good foods that you can include in the preparation of dishes as mentioned in our topic about dishes.
+As a quick review, we would like to mention Truweight’s simplified list of good foods that you can include in the preparation of various dishes.

 Hope you have enjoyed reading the above Navratri dishes and those handy fasting tips.
 So, forget about weight issues and enjoy the 9 auspicious days of Navratri.

 If you need any help with fasting tips and diet during Navratri, consult one of TruWeight’s nutritionists.
 The first consultation is absolutely FREE.
 BON APPETITE.